-Join Keith McCormick for an in-depth discussion in this video ID3 and C4.5, part of Machine Learning: Advanced Decision Trees.
+Join Keith McCormick for an in-depth discussion in this video ID3 and C4.5, part of Machine Learning & AI: Advanced Decision Trees.

 - [Narrator] As you explore and do reading about C5, you may come across two other algorithms, C4.5 and ID3.
 Let's take a moment to connect the dots between the three.
 John Ross Quinlan is the common denominator.
 He's developed all three of them.
 Let's start with the first one.
 Back in the 80s, he developed something called the Iterative Dichotomiser 3, usually just called ID3.
 What's interesting is you'll still encounter this.